wsbctechnicalblog/wsbctechnicalblog.github.io/content/technology-adoption-program.md

 # Technology Adoption Program (TAP)

-Enterprise Architecture introduced the Technology Adoption Program (TAP), as shown below, which guides us to adopt, asses, approve, and embrace new technology (processes and products).
+Enterprise Architecture introduced the Technology Adoption Program (TAP), as shown below, which guides us to adopt, assess, approve, and embrace new technology (processes and products).
 Instead of re-inventing the wheel, our Common Engineering Center of Enablement decided to base our process and product adoption program on the existing Technology Adoption Program (TAP) - **re-use**!

 > Figure 3 - Technology Adoption Program (flow)
 > ![Value](../images/technology-adoption-program-3.png)